-Sitemaps are crucial to your Shopify website’s search engine optimization.
-They help Google crawl your website so it understands and processes your store’s content.
-In this guide, we walk through how to find your Shopify sitemap and submit it to Google.
+Sitemaps are crucial to your Shopify site‘s search engine optimization.
+They help Google crawl your eCommerce website so it understands and processes your online store‘s content.
+In this guide, we walk through why sitemaps are important, and how to find and submit your Shopify sitemap to Google.

 Where Can I Find the Shopify Sitemap?

+Shopify sitemaps are XML files and cannot be accessed through the Shopify admin.
 To find a Shopify Sitemap, enter your store’s URL followed by a /sitemap.xml like www.storewebsite.com/sitemap.xml.
-This will bring you to a screen showing your sitemap.
+This is your sitemap URL and will bring you to a screen showing your sitemap.
 You can see an example of an XML sitemap from Shopify below.

 The Parts to a Shopify Sitemap

-As you can see in the image, Shopify sitemaps often contain multiple individual sitemaps:
+As you can see in the above image, Shopify sitemaps often contain individual sitemap links:

 - Product images – This sitemap has any images of your products.